-The Committee noted that the Company had executed four rated securitizations during the year, three of them after the objective was set, representing creditable performance of 120%.
-It determined that our originations volume exceeded \$1.0 billion for the year while maintaining credit quality, representing creditable performance in the amount of 100%.
-None of the stock price objectives were fulfilled.
+The Committee noted that the Company had executed three rated securitizations during the year, representing creditable performance of 120%.
+It determined that our originations volume was less than the minimum target.
+The Committee considered applying an allowance to the originations volume target, in light of the worldwide COVID-19 pandemic, but determined not to vary the objective, and thus evaluated creditable performance at zero with respect to the originations objective.
+The Committee noted that none of the stock price objectives were fulfilled.

-The aggregate valuation of all creditable performance for the chief executive officer was thus 295%, which would imply a bonus payment under our Executive Management Bonus Plan of \$2,935,000.
+The aggregate valuation of all creditable performance for the chief executive officer was thus 270%, which would imply a bonus payment under our Executive Management Bonus Plan of \$2,686,500.
 The committee elected to pay a bonus of somewhat less than the maximum creditable percentage, in the amount of \$2,600,000, representing 261% of our chief executive's base salary.

 The Executive Management Bonus Plan awards granted to the named executive officers other than the chief executive officer are evaluated on a more subjective basis, and were set by the Compensation Committee in consultation with and on the recommendation of the chief executive officer.
-Factors used in determining the amount of bonus for the two named executive officers who are executive vice presidents of the Company are these: (I) an evaluation of the executive's skills and performance, 26.7%, (II) whether the executive has met three individual objectives approved by the compensation committee, 32% in aggregate, (III) whether the Company as a whole has met or exceeded budget targets, 13.3%, (IV) a subjective evaluation of the officer's performance, 53.3%, and (V) a discretionary allocation recommended by the chief executive officer and approved by the compensation committee, 34.7%.
+Factors used in determining the amount of bonus for the two named executive officers who are executive vice presidents of the Company are these: (I) an evaluation of the executive's skills and performance, 43.6%, (II) whether the executive has met two individual objectives approved by the compensation committee, 26.2% in aggregate, (III) whether the Company as a whole has met or exceeded budget targets, 17.5%, (IV) a subjective evaluation of the officer's performance, 29.1%, and (V) a discretionary allocation recommended by the chief executive officer and approved by the compensation committee, 43.6%.